schambon77/CarND-Extended-Kalman-Filter/README.md

 ## Project Objectives

-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+In this project, a kalman filter is utilized to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+The goal is to obtain RMSE values lower than the tolerance outlined in the project rubric.

 ## Project Files